Killing of Sharon Lopatka

 Sharon Rina Lopatka (September 20, 1961 – October 16, 1996) was an Internet entrepreneur in Hampstead, Maryland, United States, who was killed in a case of apparent consensual homicide.
 Lopatka was tortured and strangled to death on October 16, 1996, by Robert "Bobby" Frederick Glass, a computer analyst from North Carolina.
 The apparent purpose was mutual sexual gratification.

 The case was reportedly the first in which a police department arrested a murder suspect with evidence gathered primarily from email messages.
 While Lopatka and Glass had initially planned a consensual homicide, Glass maintained that the death was an accident, which was corroborated by Lopatka's autopsy.
 However, police contended that the death was intentional.
-Glass pled guilty to voluntary manslaughter and was sentenced to 36–53 months imprisonment.
-He died before his scheduled release.
+Glass pled guilty to voluntary manslaughter and was sentenced to serve 36–53 months in state prison, as well as 27 months in federal prison for unrelated charges of possession of child sexual exploitation material, to be served consecutively.
+He died before his scheduled release from state prison.

 Background

-Sharon Rena Denburg was the first of four daughters born to Orthodox Jewish parents Mr. and Mrs. Abraham J. Denburg.
+Sharon Rina Denburg was the first of four daughters born to Orthodox Jewish parents Mr. and Mrs. Abraham J. Denburg.
 They were members of the Beth Tfiloh Congregation, Abraham being a cantor at the synagogue.
 Raised in Baltimore, Maryland, Sharon was allegedly considered by her classmates "as normal as you can get", wrote The News & Observer, and was a part of sport teams and her school's choir club.
 Graduating from Pikesville High School in 1979, Lopatka married construction worker Victor Lopatka in Ellicott City, Maryland, in 1991, and relocated with him to a ranch-esque tract house in Hampstead, Maryland, during the early 1990s.
 The marriage was described by a classmate of Lopatka as a "way of breaking away", and her parents did not approve of it.

 In 1995, Lopatka started doing online advertising businesses from her Ellicott City home in order to make additional money.
 The first website she hosted, "House of Dion", was for selling home décor guides by mail for seven dollars.
 An advertisement on the website read, "Home decorating secrets seen in the posh homes from the New England states to the Hollywood homes can now be yours.
 Never published before!
 Quick easy ways to decorate your home."

 She was paid $50 per advertisement rewriting ad copy; her business was titled "Classified Concepts".
 She managed several websites for distributing psychic readings, also garnering a percentage of the money from sales of other services with premium-rate telephone numbers advertised on her websites.